Did you know that even famous companies fail with their rebranding strategies?

 All brands have a stance that they commit to.
 It can range from simple concepts of inclusivity to nonconformity.

-Therefore, brands must commit to what they stand for and adopt it as their identity.
+Therefore, brands must commit to their stand and adopt it as their identity.

 Hiredly used to be named as WOBB in the past, and they’re a well-known job-seeking service.